MichaAI/term-cord/README.md

 # term-cord
-Simpe giscord client for terminal.
+Simpe discord client for terminal.
 Written in pycord.